Neil-McNaughton-Lab/fMRI-StopSignalTask/README.md

-### 2.2 Test Sound Psychopy Script
+### 2.2 Test Sound PsychoPy Script
 Because the SST involves playing a sound to the participant it naturally follows that a means to adjust the frequency and volume is needed.
-This takes the form of a seperate PsychoPy experiment made in the PsychoPy builder which is used to genreate PsychoPy python script which has then been cut down so that it can be imported into the SST builder as its own function.
+This takes the form of a separate PsychoPy experiment made in the PsychoPy builder which is used to generate PsychoPy python script which has then been cut down so that it can be imported into the SST builder as its own function.
 The reason for doing it through this convoluted method is that I wanted to test the sound natively within the PsychoPy but I didn't want to bloat the SST's flow panel.
-Unfortunately, there isn't presently a method for calling/importing seperate PsychoPy experiments into the builder.
+Unfortunately, there isn't presently a method for calling/importing separate PsychoPy experiments into the builder.
 Hence, manually cutting down the python script and manually loading it into the SST experiment.